U.S. leaders vow support for Israel after deadly Hamas attacks: "There is never any justification for terrorism"

 "These Hamas attacks are a disgrace and Israel has every right to defend itself with overwhelming force," Trump said.
 "Sadly, American taxpayer dollars helped fund these attacks, which many reports are saying came from the Biden Administration.
 We brought so much peace to the Middle East through the Abraham Accords, only to see Biden whittle it away at a far more rapid pace than anyone possible.
 Here we go again."

-Ramaswamy's team said in a statement that they are "appalled by the Hamas attack" and "stand with Israel."
+Ramaswamy's team said in a statement that they were "appalled by the Hamas attack" and "stand with Israel."

 On X, Florida governor Ron DeSantis called on the U.S. to "stand with Israel."